pythonlover02/Random-Code/README.md

     * Applies the Proton-Sarek agg profile settings to the specified program.
 This allows you to use this settings outside of the Proton-Sarek, without manual environment variable configuration.
 * **`softwarerun`**:
     * Forces the specified program to run in software rendering mode.
     * **Note:** You may need to modify the `softwarerun` file in case the default target for VK_ICD_FILENAMES is not the desired one, or it uses an incorrect path.
-The default path should work for most installations.
+The default path and target should work for most installations.

 ## Installation